There will never be a shortage of things for you to do and people that want your time.

 No snooze button, tagging, folders, or other means of procrastinating, sweeping things under the rug, and feigned productivity.

-When you have focus to clean your inbox twice a day down to “inbox zero”, you can’t be overwhelmed.
+When you are focused on cleaning your inbox twice a day down to “inbox zero”, you can’t be overwhelmed.

 Instead of feeling FOMO (fear of missing out) from things you say NO to, feel pleased that you’re avoiding things that aren’t absolutely incredible.

 “The #DDD framework is incredibly helpful because it helps me move fast and execute on what really matters.
-Just because tasks are on my to-do list don’t necessarily make those tasks worth me being the one to complete them.
-I now try to do the highest value activities and delegate everything else.
-I know HTML, CSS, and how to use WordPress, but those are not the highest value tasks I could be doing so I hired a web dev.
-You only have so much time, and you can’t get it back, don’t be afraid to say no to opportunities that are not aligned with your goals.”
+Just because tasks are on my to-do list doesn’t necessarily make those tasks worth me being the one to complete them.
+I now try to do the highest-value activities and delegate everything else.
+I know HTML, CSS, and how to use WordPress, but those are not the highest-value tasks I could be doing so I hired a web dev.
+You only have so much time, and you can’t get it back, don’t be afraid to say no to opportunities that are not aligned with your goals.

 Here’s a simple test– if that project or potential meeting is not a “HECK YES”, then say no.